 While we do have the privilege of seeing our children learn on a day-to-day basis, it is beneficial to assess a child’s year-to-year development of learning.

-Students in grades 9-12 with a complete composition score of the 90th percentile or higher qualify as Homeschool Idaho Summa Cum Laude Scholars.
-This entitles seniors to wear white honor cords at the Idaho State Homeschool Graduation.
+Students in grades 9-12 with a complete composite score of the 90th percentile or higher qualify as Homeschool Idaho Summa Cum Laude Scholars.
+A score between the 80th and 89th percentile qualifies as a Magna Cum Laude Scholar.
+Honor designations earned during the junior or senior year entitle seniors to wear a white (Summa) or gold (Magna) honor cord at the Idaho State Homeschool Graduation.

 To be eligible for certain dual enrollment opportunities in Idaho public schools, principals or athletic directors may ask to review standardized test results.

-It really is fun!
-Idaho homeschool families look forward to Testing Days.
-It’s a positive, encouraging day, with no stress or pressure put on students.
-Testing Days are an opportunity to meet new friends and connect with other homeschool families in your region.
+Testing days really are fun!
+Idaho homeschool families look forward to testing days.
+These are positive, encouraging days, with no stress or pressure put on students.
+Testing days are an opportunity to meet new friends and connect with other homeschool families in your region.